The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/methodologies/evaluation-and-testing/index.md

 ## Status

-This section will be built incrementally.
+This section is built incrementally.

-Methods are added only where they clarify real behaviour or reveal failure modes that are otherwise easy to miss.
+Methods are added only where they clarify real system behaviour or expose failure modes that are otherwise easy to miss.